abhishek-archlinux/AnimeWatch/README.md

 (Arch users can directly go to Release section or Package directory,download appropriate pkg.tar.xz package and install it using 'sudo pacman -U pkg_name'.
 After that they have to install only 'jsbeautifier' and 'pytaglib' using 'sudo pip install jsbeautifier pytaglib')

-(Ubuntu or Debian based distro users can also go to Release section or PAckage directory,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb.
+(Ubuntu or Debian based distro users can also go to Release section or package directory,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb'.
+If 'gdebi' is not installed then install it using 'sudo apt-get install gdebi'.
 After that they have to install only 'jsbeautifier' using 'sudo pip3 install jsbeautifier' )

 (If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz or you want to try PyQt5 version, then first remove AnimeWatch.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/AnimeWatch/src/)

+#Update AnimeWatch-2.0.0-1

+1. 'phantomjs' no longer required.
+The player has it's own version of headless browser with javascript support and it's own adblock.

+2. 'wget' no longer required, all the webpages are fetched using 'pucurl'.

+3. Less number of dependencies required as phantomjs and wget are no longer required.

+4. Proper implementation of multithreading.

+5. Addons of previous version might not work with this version so update addons also.

+6. If you've already old version of the application installed on your system and now want to upgrade it then before upgrading remove config directory '~/.config/AnimeWatch/src/' and if AnimeWatch.desktop file is located in '~/.local/share/applications/' then remove that .desktop file also.

 #Normal Mode
 ![AnimeWatch](/Images/Video.png)